 “Adding a human touch to your customer’s experience can help you distinguish your brand.
 Visual engagement tools, such as co-browsing and video chat can help build an emotional bond with customers.” – Venesha Brooks

 Visual engagement solutions create richer interactions, allowing customer service agents to guide customers through online processes in real-time, reducing response times and boosting engagement.
 With the help of cobrowsing or screen sharing software, you can deliver top-notch customer service and improve your customers’ experience.

 But what exactly is cobrowsing?
 And how does it differ from screen sharing?

-Many users are confused by this issue.
+Many users are confused by these two concepts.